bogus-bill/disk_space_alert/README.md

- just a simple script that checks disk space and sends email when above defined threshold
+ just a simple script that checks disk space and sends email to given recipients when above defined threshold